Can I Use HSA or FSA Funds for Recovery Equipment?

 The governing standard comes from IRS Publication 502: medical expenses must be “primarily to alleviate or prevent a physical or mental disability or illness.”
 That word primarily does most of the work.
 An expense that’s primarily for general health, comfort, or wellness doesn’t qualify—even when a doctor recommends it.

-The IRS applies the “but for” test: would you have purchased this item but for your diagnosis?
+Tax courts have applied what’s known as the “but for” test — the phrase itself appears in neither Publication 502 nor Publication 969: would you have purchased this item but for your diagnosis?
 If a healthy person without your condition would also want it, the IRS presumes personal comfort—even with a doctor’s recommendation.
-The same sauna, cold plunge, or massage chair can be eligible or ineligible depending entirely on your documented condition.
+The same sauna or cold plunge can be eligible or ineligible depending on your documented condition.

-IRS Publication 502 (verbatim): “Don’t include expenses that are merely beneficial to general health, such as vitamins or a vacation.”
+IRS Publication 502 (verbatim): “Medical care expenses must be primarily to alleviate or prevent a physical or mental disability or illness.
+They don’t include expenses that are merely beneficial to general health, such as vitamins or a vacation.”

-Device Category Official Status LMN Required?
+Device Category Commonly Listed Status LMN Required?
 Audit Risk

 Percussion massagers (Theragun) Generally Eligible* No for some models (direct HSA/FSA checkout) Low